finnito/Science/content/10scie/as90945/1-introduction.md

 ---
 title: Fire & Fuels Introduction
+subtitle: 10SCIE - Fire & Fuels
 slug: introduction
 weight: 1
-subtitle: 10SCIE - Fire & Fuels
 author: Finn LeSueur
-date: 2019
+date: 2021
 theme: finn
-colortheme: dolphin
-font-size: 35px
-text-align: center
-header-includes:
-- \usepackage{graphicx}
-- \usepackage[T1]{fontenc}
-- \usepackage{lmodern}
-- \usepackage{amsmath}
-- \usepackage{textcomp}
 ---

-# Ngā Whāinga Ako

-- Refresh lab safety
-- Burns first-aid
-- Refresh chemistry knowledge

----

-# Mahi Tuatahi
+## Mahi Tuatahi

+1. Collect and glue in the learning outcomes for this unit
-Look up the temperature at which these fuels burn and place them in order from coolest to hottest.
+2. Look up the temperature at which these fuels burn and place them in order from coolest to hottest.
     - Wood, petrol, candle, LPG, coal

 ---

-## Answer
+### Whakatika

 1. Wood ($275^{\circ}$)
 2. Petrol ($280^{\circ}$)